QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 The figure above shows also the difference of the part load factor comparing on-off and inverter heat pumps as well as the defined on-off losses in DIN EN 14825 for the calculation of the seasonal coefficient of performance (SCOP).

-As described in the section "General description of HP", the COP is defined as the ratio of the heat output \(\dot{Q}_{HP,out}\) and the electrical input power \(P_{el,HP}\).
+As described in the section "General description of HP", the COP is defined as the ratio of the heat output \(\dot{Q}_{out}\) and the electrical input power \(P_{el}\).
 The shown curves for the part load factor affects only the ratio of heat output to electrical input power and there is no information available on the actual change of the two dimensions.
-Therefore, the heat output of the heat pump itself is assumed to be linear in part load operation between \(\dot{Q}_{HP,out,min}\) at \(PLF_{HP,min}\) and \(\dot{Q}_{HP,out,max}\) at PLR = 1.0 as shown in the figure below.
+Therefore, the heat output of the heat pump itself is assumed to be linear in part load operation between \(\dot{Q}_{out,min}\) at \(PLF_{min}\) and \(\dot{Q}_{out,max}\) at PLR = 1.0 as shown in the figure below.
 This leads to a non-linear relation of the power input to the part load ratio that was found more realistic as for inverter heat pumps, the observed efficiency change is mostly due to an efficiency change of the frequency converter and motor of the compressor.
 (QUELLE ToDo)

 ![Thermal power of heatpump in partload](fig/221018_HeatPump_partload_thermal_power.svg)